 A recent study by BBC revealed that nearly 10 million people in the UK have hearing problems.
-Often people tend to think that hearing problems is an inevitable part of ageing.
+Often people tend to think that hearing problems are an inevitable part of aging.
 Although it is true that hearing ability does decline with age there are other factors too:-

 - Noise Exposure

 - Hereditary factors

 While there is nothing much you can do about hearing loss in the aged.
 There are things you can do if you experience hearing difficulty in the earlier years.
 It is important to bear in mind that it can have serious consequences if you ignore it.

 Are you struggling to find what you are looking for?Get Expert's Callback

 What impact does hearing loss have on a person?

 - Struggle to be a part of a conversation in public spaces like restaurants, pubs, gatherings etc